wavefrontHQ/docs/pages/doc/alerts_notifications.md

 Interactive charts enable you to investigate your data by performing additional queries, changing the time window, and so on.

-Note that interactive charts always show the current state of your data as of the time you bring up the chart, which could be somewhat later than the event that triggered the alert.
-Consequently, although the interactive chart is set to a custom date showing the time window in which the alert was triggered, it could be backfilled with data values that were reported during that time window, but were not ingested until later.
-The presence of delayed and then backfilled data could obscure the reason why the alert fired.
-If you suspect a [misfiring alert](alerts_states_lifecycle.html#did-my-alert-misfire), you can inspect a [chart image](#chart-images-in-alert-notifications) included in the notification.
+Interactive charts always show the **current state** of your data at the time you bring up the chart.
+That could be somewhat later than the event that triggered the alert.

+Although the interactive chart is set to a custom date showing the time window in which the alert was triggered, it might have been backfilled with data values that were reported during that time window, but were not ingested until later.
+The presence of delayed and then backfilled data can obscure why the alert fired.
+If you suspect a [misfiring alert](alerts_states_lifecycle.html#did-my-alert-misfire), inspect the chart image included in the notification, which shows the state when the alert fired.

 ## PagerDuty Notifications